Channel catfish: Feeding

 Catfish have a well-developed taste perception and are called "swimming tongues" due to the presence of taste buds all over the skin and inside the oropharyngeal cavity.
 Specifically, they have high sensitivity to amino acids, which explains their unique communication methods as follows.
 The catfish has a facial taste system that is extremely responsive to L-alanine and L-arginine.
 More specifically, their facial taste system senses heightened levels of L-amino acids in freshwater.
 Feeding behavior to food is due to amino acids released by food.
 This is reported to cause maxillary and mandibular barbel movements, which orient the catfish's posture and food search.
 When the food stimulates the taste receptors, it causes more excitation which is seen in exaggerated biting, turning, or mastication.
-Like other catfish, channel catfish feed through suction by opening their mouths quickly to create a vacuum into which water and food rapidly flow.
-They lack large teeth and, rather than biting and chewing, swallow their food whole.
+Like other catfish, channel catfish feed through suction by opening their mouth quickly to create a current into which prey and water rapidly flows.
+They lack large mouths and, rather than biting and chewing, swallow their prey whole.